Nethereum/Nethereum.BlockchainStorage/Storage/README.md

 The ContractCreationTransactionProcessor has the option to Enabled or Disable the VM processing.
 Even if using Geth VM processing is rather slow.

-A top level transaction processor orchastrates the acess to the granular implementations:
+A top level transaction processor orchestrates the access to the granular implementations:

 ```csharp
   var transactionProcessor = new TransactionProcessor(_web3, contractTransactionProcessor,